 CCPC membership has approved changing our regular Monday play day to Tuesday, instead.
 This allows our play days to be more evenly spaced and we will have access to restroom facilities on Tuesdays.
 We now play on Tuesdays, Thursdays, and Sundays.
-We are in our “hot season” hours so we are playing in the mornings at Lay Park: Tuesdays and Thursdays at 10am.
-Sunday mornings at 9:30am.
-When the weather cools, we’ll switch back to afternoon play.
+Our “cool season” hours start on October 1st – we are playing in the afternoons at Lay Park: Tuesdays and Thursdays and Sundays 1:00pm.
+When the weather heats back up again, we’ll switch back to morning play.
 Come play boules y’all!

 CCPC has patches for sale to our members at $5 each.
 These are very high-quality cloth patches, 3″ diameter, that can be attached to hats, clothing, bags, etc. We only have about 20 left! email: email@example.com to reserve yours!